 }

-The annotation allows attaching a String or Byte array to the report.
-This annotation is used to attach a screenshot or a failure stack trace to the result.
+This annotation allows attaching a String or Byte array to the report.
+It is very helpful if you need to show a screenshot or a failure stack trace in your test results.

 An annotation that excludes a test from a report.

 A way to link a result with a TMS object, if you use any.
-Allows entering just the test case id that will be added to the pre-configured (via allure.link.tms.pattern) URL.
-The annotation takes a String value, which is the link to the management system.
-For example, if our test case on TMS link is https://tms.yourcompany.com/browse/tc-12
+Allows entering just the test case ID that will be added to the pre-configured (via allure.link.tms.pattern

 , then we can use tc-12